 Your curiosity is piqued, and you decide to buy the loot box.
 You open it up, look through your loot and realize you didn’t get what you’re hoping for.
 You decide that you’ll just purchase another loot box and try your luck again.
 You’re sure you’ll get what you’re looking for this time around.

-This is the insidious nature of loot boxes.
+This is the insidious nature of loot boxes and how they manage to pull you in and keep you hooked.

 What Is a Loot Box?